falcondb/MyNotes/Linux/synchronization/interrupt.md

 `tasklets` are `softirqs` that can be allocated and initialized at runtime, `tasklets` that have the same type cannot be run on multiple processors at a time.

 `Workqueue` functions run in the context of a kernel process, but tasklet functions run in the software interrupt context.
 This means that workqueue functions must not be atomic as tasklet functions.
+The work queue subsystem is an interface for creating kernel threads to handle work that is queued from elsewhere.
+All of these kernel threads are called -- worker threads.